 Walking your dog can either be the highlight of your day, or your worst nightmare.
 We all know how hard and challenging walking our dogs can be if they are not behaving well.
-They end up pulling on the leash, barking at people or other dogs, and sometimes chasing prey or people.
+That’s why some people look to hiring dog walkers to help them out.
+Dog walkers are great because they also save on time (if this is something that interests you then you can visit site here for more information).
+Some dogs end up pulling on the leash, barking at people or other dogs, and sometimes chasing prey or people.
 Although we love our dogs dearly, we can be embarrassed by their actions around other people.
 And because we would like you and your dog to enjoy your walk together, we have gathered some information that might help out the next time you are both walking out and about.
 Learn about the challenges while walking your dog.

 - Pulling on the leash

 The number one challenge that most dog owners face while walking their dogs is leash pulling.
 It is very important from the beginning to contain this problem because the walking speed of dogs is faster than our walking speed.
 How?
 A simple rule that you will need to follow: if the dog is pulling you, stop.
 If the dog is not pulling you, walk.
 As long as the leash is loose rather than stretched then you are good to go.
 I know when my friend takes her Goldendoodle for a walk I can’t stop staring at it!
 I Love Goldendoodles!
 They are so friendly and beautiful.

 Let’s make it clear that when your dog is barking while you are walking it means that the dog is not comfortable with the surrounding, and is not feeling very confidant.
 So instead of taking action you need to know what is triggering the barking.
 Once you get to know your dog well you will know by yourself what cues on the street will make your dog bark, so before the dog starts barking shift the attention to something else.
 It is also very important that your dog is socialized.
 The more your dog is socialized and comfortable to their surroundings, the less the barking.